Climate Change

 15. Investments

-Result of energy consumption and greenhouse gases emissions from business operations
+Achievements in the areas of energy consumption and greenhouse gas emissions

-The graph below shows KIOXIA Group’s energy consumption and greenhouse gas (SCOPE 1 + 2) emissions.
-We are striving to achieve our goal of 100% renewable energy usage by fiscal 2040 through the purchase of non-fossil fuel certificates in respect of some of the electricity used at our Head Office and Yokohama Technology Campus, among other initiatives.
+The graph below shows Kioxia Group’s energy consumption and Scope 1 and 2 greenhouse gas emissions.
+In order to achieve our goal of 100% renewable energy usage by FY2040 and net zero greenhouse gas emissions by FY2050, we are introducing solar power generation systems and progressing with the purchase of renewable energy certificates in respect of some of the electricity we use, among other initiatives.

 Volume of Energy Used (MWh)